ibm-cloud-docs/loadbalancer-service/faqs.md

 IBM cannot guarantee load balancer IP addresses to remain constant due to the elasticity that is built into the service.
 As it scales up or down, you see changes in the available IPs associated with the FQDN of your instance.

-You should use FQDN and not cached IP addresses.
+Use FQDN and not cached IP addresses.
 {: note}

 ## If I have a firewall deployed in front of my backend servers, what configurations are required for it to work with my load balancer?